kovac031/DevQuestionsAndAnswers_CSharp/README.md

 ## 51. what is unit testing?
+Testing individual units of code, such as methods/functions, to see if they produce the expected result in isolation.

+In contrast, there is integration testing which tests how multiple components work together.

 ## 52. what is mocking?
 What is its purpose?

 # Basic RDBMS and SQL questions: